 Every few decades, the choker returns to make us all hold our heads a littler higher!
 These simple ribbon necklaces are a striking accent that can be dressed up or down.
-In fact, the choker is trending right now as the statement accessory of the season, according to high-profile style watchers from Elle to Vogue to MarieClaire and all across the Pinterest universe.
-In honor of our popular Fast Fridays series, we show you how to make no-sew chokers, using beautiful ribbon and some standard jewelry findings.
+The choker is trending again right now as a statement accessory, according to high-profile style watchers from Elle to Vogue to MarieClaire and all across the Pinterest universe.
+We show you how to make no-sew chokers, using beautiful ribbon and some standard jewelry findings.